-Domain Committees - DCs are responsible for a particular research domain and are formed by representatives of the COST countries and report to the CSO.
-The scientific quality control is the main responsibility of the Domain Committees which follow the rigorous evaluation procedures established by the CSO involving the mandatory use of external peer reviewers.
+Domain Committees - DCs were responsible for a particular research domain and were formed by representatives of the COST countries, reporting to the CSO until October 2014.
+The scientific quality control was their main responsibility.
+They followed the rigorous evaluation procedures established by the CSO involving the mandatory use of external peer reviewers.

 European Research Area - In 2000, the European Union (EU) decided to create the ERA.
 The objective is to inspire the best talents to enter research careers in Europe, incite industry to invest more in European research – contributing to the EU objective to devote 3% of GDP for research, and strongly contribute to the creation of sustainable growth and jobs.

 European Research Council - The main aim of the newly-established body is to stimulate scientific excellence by supporting and encouraging the very best, truly creative scientists, engineers and scholars to be adventurous and take risks in their research.

 European Space Agency - the ESA is Europe’s gateway to space.
 Its mission is to shape the development of Europe’s space capability and ensure that investment in space continues to deliver benefits to the citizens of Europe.

 European Science Foundation - The ESF is an association of 75 member organisations devoted to scientific research in 30 European countries.
 It was established in 1974 and coordinates a wide range of pan-European scientific initiatives.

 It was the legal entity of COST between 2003 and 2014, providing the COST Office in Brussels through a specific contract with the European Commission.